 Drinks and snacks

-The Ladies’ restroom is located one flight down from the Orchestra level, and the Men’s restroom is on the Mezzanine level.
-The accessible restroom is located on the Orchestra level.
-Gender diversity is welcome here.
+The Women’s restroom is located 1 flight down from the Orchestra level, and the Men’s restroom is on the Mezzanine level.
+There is an accessible, single-stall, all-gender restroom on the Orchestra level.
 We encourage you to use the restroom that best fits your gender identity or expression.

-If you have a bag or large coat, we’d be happy to check it for you.
-Our coat check is one flight down from the Orchestra level.
+The coat check is located 1 flight down from the Orchestra level.
 The charge is $3 per item.

 Take home something to remember

 Merchandise is available for purchase on every level before curtain, during intermission, and directly after the show.↑ back to the top